jeremiahrose/perfectFit.js/README.md

 * Cannot do hyphenated word-breaks (yet).

 * If using webfonts, perfectFit must be run after the fonts are loaded.
-To this end, it uses the document.fonts.ready.then() handler, which currently works on Chrome but not in Firefox.
-For Firefox you will have to manually ensure that your fonts are loaded before running perfectFit().
+To this end, it uses the `document.fonts.ready.then()` handler, which currently works on Chrome but not in Firefox.
+For Firefox you will have to manually ensure that your fonts are loaded before calling `perfectFit()`.